-- All members of the Board of Directors, and all director nominees, are independent, other than Dr. Bolles; - All members of the Audit Committee, the Compensation Committee, and the Nominating and Corporate Governance Committee are independent; - The independent members of the Board of Directors meet at each board meeting, and at least twice per year, in executive sessions without the presence of management.
-The Board of Directors has designated Mr. Andrew Powell as non-executive Chairman of the Board, who, among other duties, is responsible for presiding over executive sessions of the independent directors and setting the agenda for each board meeting with the CEO and with input from the independent directors; - The Company has an ethics hotline available to all employees, and the Audit Committee has procedures in place for the anonymous submission of employee complaints regarding accounting, internal controls, or auditing matters; and - The Company has adopted a Code of Ethics that applies to all of its employees, including its principal executive officer and all members of its finance department, including the principal financial officer and principal accounting officer, as well as the Board of Directors.
-Any substantive amendments to the Code of Ethics or grant of any waiver, including any implicit waiver, from a provision of the Code of Ethics to the Company's principal executive officer, principal financial officer or principal accounting officer, will be disclosed either on the Company's website or in a report on Form 8-K.
+- All members of the Board of Directors, and all director nominees, are independent, other than Dr. Bolles; - All members of the Audit Committee, the Compensation Committee, and the Nominating and Corporate Governance Committee are independent; - The independent members of the Board of Directors meet at each board meeting, and at least twice per year, in executive sessions without the presence of management or non-independent directors.
+The Board of Directors has designated Mr. Powell as non-executive Chairman of the Board, who, among other duties, is responsible for presiding over executive sessions of the independent directors and setting the agenda for each board meeting with the CEO and with input from the independent directors;

+- The Company has an ethics hotline available to all employees, and the Audit Committee has procedures in place for the anonymous submission of employee complaints regarding accounting, internal controls, or auditing matters; and - The Company has adopted a Code of Ethics that applies to all of its directors, officers, and employees (including the Company's its principal executive officer, principal financial officer, principal accounting officer, and all members of the Company's finance department.
+Any substantive amendments to the Code of Ethics or grant of any waiver, including any implicit waiver, from a provision of the Code of Ethics to the Company's principal executive officer, principal financial officer or principal accounting officer, will be disclosed either on the Company's website or in a Current Report on Form 8-K.